BotecoIndie/BotecoBo/README.md

 args        - An array that contain the arguments of the command(splitted by space).

 information - This contain the information of received message, which is:
-`{
+{

   userID,     //contain the id of user

-  message,    //contain the text of message received
+  message,    //contain the text of message

   event,      //contain the event of the message.